Player who 'stopped match-fixing' charged with match-fixing

 Now the problem has come to the fore once again.

 "Our football has been attacked by faceless cowards," GFA boss Okraku said last month.
-"It is my responsibility and that of the Executive Council to defend the passion of the nation.
+"It is my responsibility and that of the executive council to defend the passion of the nation.

 "Everybody who has played a part [in match-fixing relating to betting] will face it."